cs3110/textbook/src/chapters/ds/rb.md

 {{ video_embed | replace("%%VID%%", "JzhG0jDxGqg")}}

 Red-black trees are relatively simple balanced binary tree data structure.
-The idea is to strengthen the representation invariant so a tree has height logarithmic in the number of nodes $n$.
+The idea is to strengthen the representation invariant so that a tree has height logarithmic in the number of nodes $n$.
 To help enforce the invariant, we color each node of the tree either *red* or *black*.
 Where it matters, we consider the color of an empty tree to be black.